 What is Borscht Soup?

-Borscht soup is a traditional Eastern European soup made with beef, cabbage, beets, and other vegetables.
+Borscht soup is a traditional Ukrainian soup made with beef, cabbage, beets, and other vegetables.
 It’s known for the beautiful ruby-red color that comes from adding beets.

 The main ingredients that always go into borscht recipe is cabbage, beets, and beef.
 You can variate some other veggies that you put into it.
 Mushrooms and potatoes could be left out if you wish to make the soup healthier or just don’t like mushrooms.
 Try adding leek and parsnips to your soup.